Yesterday was rainy and gray, so I spent several hours exploring two museums – the Pergamon and Neues. Both are on

 “The Humboldt Forum invites people to find out how things in our world are related, discovering the strange in the familiar and the familiar in the strange.
 Visitors explore, experience, and understand the world as a whole through exhibitions and events.”

 Egyptian exhibits include images of royalty, burial chambers, and Queen Nefertiti.
 Pre and early history and archaeology reflect culture and history from the Stone Age to the Middle Ages.
 Some of the excellent exhibits include:

-Stone figures from Central America reminded me of pre-Columbian archaeological sites I visited at San Agustín Archaeological Park in San Agustin Colombia in 2015.
-The Barrigón figures from Guatemala were fascinating as was the Aztec eagle snake Cuauhcoatl, a national symbol of Mexico.
+Stone figures from Central America reminded me of pre-Columbian archaeological sites visited at San Agustín Archaeological Park in San Agustin Colombia in 2015.
+The Barrigón figures from Guatemala were fascinating as was the Aztec eagle snake Cuauhcoatl, a Mexican national symbol.

 Photography was tough with the lighting and glare.
 Sorry, but not all photos have captions.
 After three hours, my brain was fried.
 These spectacular museums require several visits and a few guided tours to comprehend!